 Samuel Merritt University - 450 30th Street (Lower Level One) Oakland, CA 94609.

 To begin the enrollment process, download and print the forms below.
 Complete the Client Fact Sheet and ask your physician to complete the Physician Medical Authorization form.
-These forms should be mailed or sent by fax to:
+These forms should be mailed or faxed to:

 Occupational Therapy Department